scrapy-plugins/scrapy-playwright/README.md

 ### Maximum concurrent context count

 Specify a value for the `PLAYWRIGHT_MAX_CONTEXTS` setting to limit the amount of concurent contexts.
-This setting should be used with caution: it's possible to block the whole crawl if contexts are not closed after they are no longer used (refer to the above section to dinamically close contexts).
-Make sure to define an errback to still be able to close the context even if there are errors with a request.
+Use with caution: it's possible to block the whole crawl if contexts are not closed after they are no longer used (refer to the above section to dinamically close contexts).
+Make sure to define an errback to still close contexts even if there are errors.

 ## Proxy support